spawaskar-cora/cora-docs/docs/forensics-anthro-guide/measurements.md

-Cranial and postcranial interlandmark distances for skeletal biology.
+# SKULL

-# CRANIAL
+Interlandmark distances of the cranium and mandible for skeletal biology.

 ## Cranium
 **Cra_01 Maximum Cranial Length (g-op, GOL):** The straight-line distance from glabella (g) to opisthocranion (op) in the midsagittal plane. *Instrument:* spreading caliper.